Darlaa's Story

 Reflex Sympathetic Dystrophy, also known as Complex Regional Pain Syndrome, is a nerve

-condition with which the nerves give off a pain signal even though the original injury
+condition with which the nerves give off a pain signal even though the original injury occurred

-properly.
-These possible complications which may result from a lack of or a late diagnosis
+possible complications which may result from a lack of or a late diagnosis from a doctor are a

-from a doctor are a progression of the condition, a loss of normal activity, and possibly a
+progression of the condition, a loss of normal activity, and possibly a loss of normality

 It is estimated that adult patients had to see about 4.8 separate doctors before they were sent